T-cube/tshion-im-api/game-server/docs/chatHandler.md

 {
   route: 'addMember',
   group: String,
-  members: Array,   // the members who added this group
+  members: Array,   // the members who added to this group
   from: String
 }
 ```